TDG-Platform/docs/ENVI_ClassificationClumping.md

 # ENVI_ClassificationClumping

-**ENVI_ClassificationClumping** The Clumping task resolves the unclassified pixels produced from the Sieving classification task.
-The selected classes are clumped together by first performing a dilate operation then an erode operation on the classification image using a kernel of the size specified in the parameters dialogue.
+**ENVI_ClassificationClumping** This task performs a clumping method on a classification image.
+This operation clumps adjacent similar classified areas using morphological operators.
+Classified images often suffer from a lack of spatial coherency (speckle or holes in classified areas).
+Low pass filtering could be used to smooth these images, but the class information would be contaminated by adjacent class codes.
+Clumping classes solves this problem.
+The selected classes are clumped together by first performing a dilate operation then an erode operation on the classified image using one specified kernel (structuring element) for each operation

 This task requires a classification has been run and in the example workflow below, the Sieving task is utilized ([Sieving Classification]). (https://github.com/TDG-Platform/docs/blob/envi_tasks_docs/ENVI_ClassificationSieving.md)

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!